connexcs/docs/docs/logging.md

 * **Simulate**: See details below under **Simulating Calls**.
 * **Refresh**: For Live calls, use the **`Refresh`** button to reload the logs to show the most recent changes.
 This is necessary as some of the data must be processed through CDR before it will be displayed.

-## SIP traces
+## SIP Traces
 **SIP Tracing** is a tool used for phone systems that use the SIP (Session Initiation Protocol) for interactions like trunks and endpoints.
 Traces give detailed information about calls and call attempts which helps to identify any problem areas for debugging and troubleshooting.

-To view the SIP trace of a call:
+To view the SIP Trace of a call:

 1. Click a **Call ID** to view its SIP traces.
 3. Click the **`SIP traces`** button to view the SIP trace.